Nearly 85% of surveyed adults said they get their news online from a smartphone, computer or tablet, according to Pew Research.

 Other Discounts Available at USA TODAY

-USA Today currently offers students, teachers and professors the same free three months followed by a 50% discount.
+USA Today currently offers students, teachers and professors the same 3 months for $1 introductory offer.
 Students and teachers can visit the USA Today subscription page to verify their status and sign up for savings.

 USA Today does not offer a senior discount.